 - (Optional) Remove the p trap.
 This is the curved pipe directly under the sink that connects to the larger sewer pipe system in a house.
 (This is much easier than trying to remove the drain stopper and maneuver your way down.)

 - (Optional) Remove the trap arm.
-This is the part of the pipe between the p-trap and the pipe that enters the wall.
+This is the part of the pipe between the p trap and the pipe that enters the wall.
 This pipe is usually connected with a metal or PVC nut although sometimes it is glued in place.
 If it is glued, do not try to remove it.

-- Coil the snake back up and remove it from the pipe.
+- Coil the drain snake back up and remove it from the pipe.
 Remove any bits of the obstruction attached to the auger head and rinse it off.
 If you removed the p-trap and trap arm, you should reconnect them.

 How To Use A Drain Snake On A Toilet

-You will snake a clogged toilet in the same way that you would any other pipe.
+You will snake a clogged toilet in the same way that you would any other plumbing pipe.
 The primary difference is that you will want to use a toilet auger instead of a regular drain auger to do the job.

-How To Snake A Shower Drain
+How To Snake A Drain in the Shower

 Most shower drains have a 2 inch drain that goes straight down to a trap under the base of the shower.
-You will want to use a snake with ¼ or 5/16 inch thick cable, which should fit into most drains.
-Then you will use the snake in the same way you would on a clogged sink.
+You will want to use a snake with 1/4 or 5/16 inch thick cable, which should fit into configurations.
+Then you will use the snake in the same way you would on a clogged sink trap.

-If you’re having trouble snaking your drain and need a professional plumber in Arlington, give us a call at (817) 200-4703.
-The team at All Masters Plumbing are here for all your plumbing needs.
+If you’re having trouble snaking your drain and need a professional plumber to properly evaluate it, give us a call at (817) 200-4703.
+The team at All Masters Plumbing is here for all your stubborn clog needs.